TRAINING - THE WILDROSE WAY

 Game Recovery - Commonly known as blood trailing for wounded game, the focus is on developing the dog's natural hunting instincts, applying appropriate controls such as desensitizing the dog to chasing game, gunfire and distractions, then enhancing the dog's independent nature to track while limiting the dog's prey drive, the tendency to chase.

 Pre-Season Tune Up (1 to 2 months)The tune-up curriculum is for Wildrose Started or Finished Retrievers in need of pre-season conditioning, refinement of particular skills or addressing minor problems.
-Refresher work includes obedience skills in field conditions, memories, steadiness, multiple marks, lining, precision handling, unseens, and bird work.
-Dogs will be exposed to extensive gunfire and birds and may have the option to train in different areas of the country at Wildrose training facilities including Arkansas and Colorado.
+Training may be focused on either upland or waterfowl retriever skills.
+Refresher work includes obedience in field conditions, memories, steadiness, multiple marks, lining, precision handling, unseens, and bird work.
+Dogs will be exposed to extensive gunfire and birds with the option to train in different areas of the country at Wildrose training facilities including Mississippi Delta, Arkansas, Idaho and Colorado.

 See the Wildrose Kennels Training Photo Gallery